-61. Resolution of Conflicting Conditions
+55. Resolution of Conflicting Conditions

-a.
-If the CA-FATC is silent on a specific area covered by 2 CFR (including 2 CFR part 200), the requirements specified in 2 CFR must be followed.

-b.
-Should there be any inconsistency between 2 CFR (including 2 CFR part 200) and the NSF Proposal and Award Policies and Procedures Guide, 2 CFR applies.

-c.
-Should there be any inconsistency between CA-FATC and the NSF Proposal and Award Policies and Procedures Guide, the CA-FATC governs.

-d.
-Should there be any inconsistency between any special condition(s) specified in the award notice and CA-FATC, the special conditions in the award notice shall govern.

-e.
-Should there be any inconsistency between CA-FATC and any NSF solicitation cited or incorporated by reference in the award notice, the matter should be referred to the cognizant NSF Grants and Agreements Officer for guidance.
+- a.
+If the SBIR/STTR-II is silent on a specific area covered by 2 CFR (including 2 CFR part 200), the requirements specified in 2 CFR must be followed. - b.
+Should there be any inconsistency between 2 CFR (including 2 CFR part 200) and the NSF Proposal and Award Policies and Procedures Guide, 2 CFR applies. - c.
+Should there be any inconsistency between SBIR/STTR-II and the NSF Proposal and Award Policies and Procedures Guide, the SBIR/STTR-II governs. - d.
+Should there be any inconsistency between any special condition(s) specified in the award notice and SBIR/STTR-II, the special conditions in the award notice shall govern. - e.
+Should there be any inconsistency between SBIR/STTR-II and any NSF solicitation cited or incorporated by reference in the award notice, the matter should be referred to the cognizant NSF Grants and Agreements Officer for guidance.

-62. Resolution of Disagreements and Disputes
+56. Resolution of Disagreements and Disputes

 Disagreements and disputes of fact arising under this cooperative agreement that are not resolved through informal discussions will be subject to the written decision of the cognizant NSF Grants and Agreements Officer.
-This decision will be final unless, within 30 days of receipt of the decision, the recipient makes a written request for review to the Division Director, DGA.
-The request for review must contain a full statement of the recipient's position with respect to the disputed matter and the facts and rationale that support the recipient's position.
-Review will follow the procedures stipulated in PAPPG Chapter XII.B.3.
+This decision will be final unless, within 30 days of receipt of the decision, the recipient makes a written request for review to the Division Director, Division of Grants and Agreements (DGA), NSF.
+The request for review must contain a full statement of the recipient's position and the pertinent facts and reasons in support of the position.
+Review will follow the procedures stipulated under PAPPG Chapter XII.B.3.